-Princess Elizabeth of Clarence was the second daughter of the Duke and Duchess of Clarence, who became King William IV and Queen Adelaide, on the death of George IV in 1830.
-She was by no means the only child of the Duke of Clarence, who had sired numerous children by the actress Dora Jordan before his marriage to Princess Adelaide of Saxe-Meiningen.
-Many of these children were born at Bushy House, in Bushy Park, near Hampton Court Palace.
-The ten children of this long-standing relationship, which was curtailed in around 1811, were known from birth as Fitzclarences and treated kindly by Queen Victoria on her accession.
-Dora Jordan herself died in 1816 – a year before the death of George IV’s daughter, Princess Charlotte – never having become the Duke of Clarence’s (morganatic) wife.
-The Royal Marriages Act of 1772, which prohibited any member of the Royal Family marrying without the prior consent of the King, meant that these children would not have been rendered legitimate had the Duke of Clarence married Dora Jordan.
-His brother, the Duke of Sussex, had married Lady Augusta Murray without the consent of George III, and his marriage was not recognised under the terms of the Act, nor were his children.
+Princess Elizabeth of Clarence was the second daughter of the Duke and Duchess of Clarence, who became King William IV and Queen Adelaide on the death of George IV in 1830.
+She was by no means the only child of the Duke of Clarence, who had sired many children by the actress Dora Jordan prior to his marriage with Princess Adelaide of Saxe-Meiningen, many of which were born at Bushy House, in Bushy Park, near Hampton Court Palace.
+The ten children of this relationship, known at birth as Fitzclarences, were treated kindly by Queen Victoria, who retained a genuine affection for her uncle and aunt, an affection fully reciprocated.
+Dora Jordan died in 1816, a year prior to the death of George IV’s daughter, Princess Charlotte.
+The Royal Marriages Act of 1772, which prohibited any member of the Royal Family marrying without the prior consent of the King, meant that these children would not have been rendered legitimate had the Duke of Clarence married Dora Jordan; his brother, the Duke of Sussex, had married Lady Augusta Murray without the consent of George III, and his marriage was not recognised under the terms of the Act.

-As it happened, the Duke of Clarence’s marriage to Adelaide produced two daughters who died as babies.
-The fecundity of the Duchess of Clarence as the wife of the next heir to the throne, became of paramount historical importance because it was the death of Princess Charlotte which prompted George IV to call upon his remaining bachelor brothers, to marry in order to safeguard the British line of succession.
-This veritable royal race, the aim of which was to turn all eligible dukes into prospective fathers-to-be, led George III’s fourth son, Edward, Duke of Kent, to abandon his own mistress of many years standing – Julie de St Laurent – and seek a wife on the continent.
-He eventually found her in the form of Princess Victoire of Saxe-Coburg-Saalfeld.
+As it happened, the Duke of Clarence’s marriage to Adelaide produced two daughters.
+The fecundity of the Duchess of Clarence became of paramount historical importance because it was the death of Princess Charlotte which prompted George IV to call upon his remaining bachelor brothers to marry in order to safeguard the British line of succession.
+This royal race, the aim of which was to turn the dukes into prospective fathers-to-be, led George III’s fourth son, Edward, Duke of Kent, to seek a wife on the continent, who he managed to find in the form of Princess Victoire of Saxe-Coburg-Saalfeld.
 Within a year, the Duke of Kent had died, and Queen Adelaide’s second daughter, Princess Elizabeth had been born.
-By 1821, however, circumstances had changed entirely, and Princess Victoria had instead emerged as the singular heiress presumptive to the Crown, bearing out the Duke of Kent’s confident prediction during his lifetime, that he would be father of the next King or Queen of England: “My brothers are not so strong as I am….
+However, by 1821, Princess Victoria had indeed emerged as the singular heiress presumptive to the Crown, bearing out the Duke of Kent’s pronouncement during his lifetime: “My brothers are not so strong as I am….
 The crown will come to me and my children” (Christopher Hibbert, Queen Victoria: A Personal History, Pg 10, 2000).

 Princess Elizabeth of Clarence died at the age of twelve weeks at St James’s Palace on 4 March 1821.
-The news was announced in the London Gazette two days later, under a heading for 5 March, Whitehall: “Yesterday morning, soon after one o’clock, died… Her Highness Elizabeth, only daughter of His Royal Highness the Duke of Clarence, to the great grief of His Majesty and all of all the Royal Family”.
-The body of the Princess was taken from the Clarence apartments at St James’s Palace, accompanied by two of the King’s Gentleman Ushers in a carriage that belonged to King George IV, with six horses and a cavalry escort.
-The Lord Chamberlain’s Office announced this in the London Gazette for 13 March 1821, stating that the procession was followed by a “mourning coach and four horses, conveying Sir John Borlase Warren, Bart.
-And Sir Charles Morice Pole, Bart.
+The news was announced in the London Gazette two days later, under a heading for March 5, Whitehall: “Yesterday morning, soon after one o’clock, died… Her Highness Elizabeth, only daughter of His Royal Highness the Duke of Clarence, to the great grief of His Majesty and all of all the Royal Family”.
+The body of the Princess was taken from the Clarence apartments at St James’s Palace, accompanied by two of the King’s Gentleman Ushers in a carriage belonging to King George IV, with six horses and a cavalry escort.
+The Lord Chamberlain’s Office announced this in the London Gazette for March 13 1821, stating that the procession was followed by a “mourning coach and four horses, conveying Sir John Borlase Warren, Bart. and Sir Charles Morice Pole, Bart.
 Grooms of the Bedchamber to His Royal Highness the Duke of Clarence.”
 The Princess was placed in the Royal Vault at St George’s Chapel, joining her late grandfather, George III.

-The death of Princess Elizabeth prompted a strengthening of the bond between Queen Adelaide and Princess Victoria, a relationship which would continue for the rest of Adelaide’s life.
-Queen Adelaide addressed the young Victoria, as “my dear little Heart” and adored her.
-The reason for this was all too apparent with no daughters of her own, as Queen Adelaide herself admitted in a sad little letter written when Duchess of Clarence to her sister-in-law, the Duchess of Kent, on the death of the little Princess Elizabeth: “My children are dead, but yours lives and She is mine too”.
+The death of Princess Elizabeth prompted a strengthening of the bond between Queen Adelaide and Princess Victoria, a bond which would continue for the rest of Adelaide’s life.
+Queen Adelaide wrote a letter to the two-year-old Princess Victoria, addressing her as “my dear little Heart” and adored her.
+The reason for this was all too apparent, as Queen Adelaide admitted in a sad little letter written when Duchess of Clarence to her sister-in-law, the Duchess of Kent, on the death of her second daughter, Princess Elizabeth: “My children are dead but yours lives and She is mine too”.

-The private grief of the Duke and Duchess of Clarence finds the best expression in the moving sculpture which they commissioned in 1821 for Windsor Castle from the sculptor William Scoular, showing their daughter asleep on a chaise-longue, wearing a turban.
-It can be viewed on the three charity days when The Royal Collection Trust opens Frogmore House to the visiting public during the summer.
-It may seem as if it just shows a sleeping child, but history is – as ever – rendered more accurate on closer inspection.
+The private grief of the Duke and Duchess of Clarence finds best expression in the moving sculpture which they commissioned in 1821 from the sculptor William Scoular, showing their daughter asleep on a chaise-longue, wearing a turban, to be kept at Windsor Castle.

-It is an interesting question for us today to ponder what could have happened had this child lived, given the fact that she briefly took precedence in the British line of succession before the future Queen Victoria.
-Such a question though, however fascinating to pose, must remain in the realm of historical speculation, to which it belongs.
+It is an interesting question for history – what would have happened had this child lived, given the fact that she – briefly – took the first place in the British line of succession, before Queen Victoria.
+Such a question though, however fascinating to pose, must remain in the realm of pondering to which it belongs.

-There is a touching sequel to all this.
-The sculpture of Princess Elizabeth of Clarence, an object of profound personal significance, was bequeathed by Queen Adelaide in the will she drew up in 1849, to Queen Victoria.
-The wish for the sculpture to remain at Windsor Castle was duly respected.
-It is now displayed at the private royal residence of Frogmore House in Windsor Great Park.
+There is, however, a touching sequel to all this.
+The sculpture of Princess Elizabeth of Clarence, an object of profound personal significance, was bequeathed by Queen Adelaide in the will she drew up in 1849 to – Queen Victoria.
+The wish for it to remain at Windsor was duly honoured – the sculpture remained at Windsor Castle and now may be seen at Frogmore House, in Windsor Great Park.